Acute Confusion

 Red Flags

-• It is virtually impossible to reach a firm diagnosis and treat safely in the home setting.
-A discussion with GP and admission should be considered.
+• It is virtually impossible to reach a firm diagnosis and treat safely in the home.
+Be very sure of yourself if you choose not to admit.

 • Central cyanosis is an ominous sign.
 Give oxygen, if possible, and dial 999.